sathvika9-design/alarm_clock/README.md

 3. Once the alarm time is reached, the program will play a sound to notify you.

-4. You can stop the alarm by pressing `Ctrl + C` or closing the terminal window.
+4. You can stop the alarm by pressing `Ctrl + C` or closing the terminal window

-## Customization

-- You can modify the sound file played for the alarm by replacing the `alarm.wav` file in the project directory with your own audio file.
-Make sure the file is in WAV format.

-## Contributing

-Contributions are welcome!
-If you find any issues or would like to add new features, please open an issue or submit a pull request.